Skip to main content

 • Env: SEQUENZY_API_KEY=seq_user_your_key_here

-If a client asks for a JSON config, use the same mcpServers.sequenzy shape shown above.
+If a client asks for a JSON config, use the same mcpServers.sequenzy shape shown above unless its docs specify a different schema.
 If it provides a CLI helper, point it at npx -y @sequenzy/mcp and set the same environment variable.

 Getting Your API Key